chuccccks/chukstm/README.md

 - 🔭 I’m currently `brain-storming` 🧠.
 - 🌱 I’m currently learning c# and java.
-- 👯 I’m looking to collaborate on any projects that involve web dev, python c# or java or any minecraft projects.
+- 👯 I’m looking to collaborate on any projects that involve web dev, python, javascript or c#.
 - 💬 Contact if you need me to contribute.
 - 📫 How to reach me: `schwarzer#7344` on discord.